JackieGH/cse15l-lab-reports/researching-commands.md

 <b>killed</b>
 <b>bomb</b>
 </pre>
+To recap, there are nine lines that contain matches to the word "killed" in chapter-2.txt<br>
+And, 14 lines that contain matches to the word "bomb" in chapter-2.txt <br>
 ### `grep -n`
 Or, perhaps, you want to not only find matches but line numbers for those matches as well.
 In this case, you will need to add `-n` after `grep` but before expression arguments.
 The command-line input: